regunakyle/vfio-vm-rotation-service/README.md

 ## Why is this needed?

-The [VFIO Discord](https://discord.com/invite/f63cXwH) suggests always bind the GPU to any VM (because this might save power).
+The [VFIO Discord](https://discord.com/invite/f63cXwH) suggests always bind your gaming GPU to proprietary driver (because they save more power than `vfio-pci`).

-One approach to implement this is to boot the idle VM after the VFIO VM shuts down (and vice versa).
+One approach to this is to create a low resource "idle VM", attach the GPU to it and install proprietary driver inside.
+Boot the idle VM after the VFIO VM shuts down (and vice versa).

 You cannot use QEMU hooks to do this, as calling `virsh` in a hook script will lead to race condition.